This massive security flaw has the internet freaked out - NewsBreak

 Goldstein told reporters in a conference call Tuesday evening that CISA would be updating an inventory of patched software as fixes become available.
 Log4j is often embedded in third-party programs that need to be updated by their owners.
 “We expect remediation will take some time,” he said.

 Apache Software Foundation said the Chinese tech giant Alibaba notified it of the flaw on Nov.
-24. It took two weeks to develop and release a fix.School safety top priority after numerous incidents across Montgomery Co.
+24. It took two weeks to develop and release a fix.Why Apple users should update their phones, computers and watches immediately

 Beyond patching to fix the flaw, computer security pros have an even more daunting challenge: trying to detect whether the vulnerability was exploited — whether a network or device was hacked.
 That will mean weeks of active monitoring.
 A frantic weekend of trying to identify — and slam shut — open doors before hackers exploited them now shifts to a marathon.